+One of the best free things to do in Brussels?
+WATCH A SUNSET!!
 Brussels has some beautiful viewpoints that are especially interesting at sunset.
-Some places you might want to try are Place Poelaert for a panoramic view over the city.
+Some places you might want to try are Place Poelaert for a panoramic view of the city.
 You can even see the Atomium in the distance.

 If you come from the lower Marolles district, you can get here by taking the free public elevator.

 Another nice viewpoint is Mont des Arts, which offers one of the most iconic views over the city center, over which the town hall tower peaks out.

 In Park du Cinquantenaire it is nice to sit by the monumental triple arch in the center of the park.
 At sunset, the sun will go down through one of the arches.

 Whichever place you pick, bring some wine (and your date?) and enjoy the view.